fancn21th/fancn21th/README.md

 😀 Welcome !

-I have completed the MVP, aka Minimum Viable Product, of the AI Chatbot based on the latest frontend techologies on very speicial day for a software enginner :)
+I would like to polishing the xyzChat by enchancing with Tipap/Blocksuite editor ...

-Digging into generative art with no boundary and limit is always the path I keen to proceed.
+> Digging into generative art with no boundary and limit is always the path I keen to proceed.